villim/villim.github.io/_posts/2015-06-27-cron-and-launchd.md

 ## Lauchd and Launchctl

-Instead of simple command, OSX's alternative tool is really urgly.
+Instead of simple commands, OSX's alternative tool is really urgly.

 You need to create XML .... -_-||

 Whatever, if later have to use it.
 Here's a pretty good documentation.
 [Schedule jobs using launchd](http://nathangrigg.net/2012/07/schedule-jobs-using-launchd/)